-The North American Technician Excellence (NATE) is the HVAC industry leader that sets the standard for HVAC technician excellence.
-Although becoming NATE certified is completely voluntary, it would be in your best interest to consider it sometime during the infancy of your career.
+The North American Technician Excellence (NATE) is a leading HVAC certification organization that sets the standard for HVAC technician excellence.
+Although becoming NATE certified is completely voluntary, it would be in your best interest to consider it during the early years of your career.
 Because of the certification’s meaning, having that designation on your resume will make you stand out from the rest of the HVAC techs who are still sitting on the fence about getting certified.

-If you can’t make up your mind regarding NATE certification, read on to find out more.
-Maybe knowing more about it will help convince you that getting certified with NATE is in your best interest professionally.
+If you can’t make up your mind regarding NATE certification, read on.
+Maybe knowing more will help convince you that getting certified with NATE is in your best interest professionally.

 What Is The NATE Certification?

-The NATE certification is a test given through the North American Technician Excellence (NATE).
+The NATE certification is a test given through the North American Technician Excellence.
 The knowledge-based exam is given to HVAC professionals, to test them on their competency.

 There are three different types of certifications available through NATE:

 - HVAC Support Technician Certification: If you’ve already been working as an HVAC tech for 6-12 months, then this is the certification designed just for you.
-This particular certification will prove to employers and customers that you have a stronger foundation in HVAC knowledge than HVAC techs who don’t have this certification.
+This particular certification will prove to employers and customers that you have an even stronger foundation in HVAC knowledge.
 Because this exam is proctored, you will have to take it at an exam facility.
 Certification renewal is not necessary.